GIRLS DESERVE FAIR PLAY

 The ACLU is challenging the new law.

-In April, the ACLU filed a lawsuit against the state of Idaho, claiming that Fairness in Women’s Sports violates a federal law known as Title IX.
+In April of 2020, the ACLU filed a lawsuit against the state of Idaho, claiming that state’s Fairness in Women’s Sports violates a federal law known as Title IX.
 Once a champion of girls’ sports – now the ACLU wants to turn boys into girls’ sports champions.

 “From the beginning, this has been about protecting opportunities for girls and women in sports.
 As a former Division I athlete and coach, I know firsthand that we simply cannot compete against the inherent physiological and scientifically proven advantages that boys and men possess.”